ShrutiChrist/ShrutiChrist/README.md

 **Problem Statement:** A few weeks ago, I was craving food from Zomato, a popular food delivery website, but I have a specific question about the menu.
 Wouldn't it be convenient if this website had a customer chatbot that could provide instant answers?
 That's the problem we're going to solve together. 🍔🍕

-**Sources:** I searched for many videos on YouTube.
-The channel which I found most helpful and relevant for guidance is Codebasics.
-Dhaval Patel and Hemanand Vadivel explanation was on point.
-It helps me to gain business insights also along with technical skills, which is essential📺📚

 **Scope of Work:** It is essential, as we will focus on implementing important features.
 Let's understand the importance of our chosen features from a business perspective.
 The decision to select a vital feature is based on two factors: first, the feature's crucial role in our Chatbot's functionality, and second, its feasibility impact analysis, ensuring you're well-informed about your strategic choices.
 So, we had to scope our work to new orders, track orders, and offer/store hours 🌐🤝